rafacas/nagios-plugin-sun-cluster/README.md

 If everything is OK the plugin will return:

 <pre><code>OK - [NODES OK] [QUORUM OK] [TRANSPORT OK] [GROUPS OK] [RESOURCES OK]</code></pre>

+## Author
+* Rafael Casado Sánchez

+### Contributors
+* Johannes Egger

+## Contact
+Email your feedback at rafacas@gmail.com

+You also can report bugs or suggest features using issue tracker at GitHub https://github.com/rafacas/nagios-plugin-sun-cluster/issues